 You know you will, but what you’re about to find out is the second you start watching, you’re going to get caught.

 Even if you live alone, somehow you’re going to get caught in the act.
-A cat or something will watch you, and judge as you sit in that seedy virtual world, you naughty thing.

 9) Tread on the cable, yanking the headset off